Mark S. Blackburn, M.B.A.

 3 A diet rich in a variety of plant foods--stems, roots, shoots, fruits & flowers….(the historical human diet) is clearly optimal for health.

-Another prodigious diet-researcher I would like to cite is Can u buy ventolin inhaler over the counter.
+Another prodigious diet-researcher I would like to cite is Dr. Joel Fuhrman.
 His "Fasting

 and Eating for Health" is an outstanding reference on proper human diet.
 Dr. Fuhrman